SSRISANTOSHI/GDSC-Competitive-Programming-Code-/README.md

   The programming problems are solved using python programming language which is user friendly to all the people to learn and explore.

-  This programming code is for the people who find difficulty or do not have any idea in solving the programming problem.
+  This programming code is for those people who find difficulty in solving the programming problem.

   The .py file contains the code for the following programming problems: